All applications for doctoral admissions are submitted through GradCAS and processed through our admissions office.

 - Click on the Submit Application tab and follow the instructions to submit your application

 Applicants are required to list all schools attended within the academic history section of the application and official transcripts will be required from each school.
-Official transcripts are sent directly to and through GradCAS.
+Official transcripts are sent directly to GradCAS and should not be sent to Touro University California unless directed to do so.
+Instructions for submitting transcripts to GradCAS may be found by visiting the GradCAS Applicant Help Center.

 Letters of Recommendation